Delta-in-hub/Parsing--/Readme.md

 Simple Header Only Parser of LL1 / LR1
 ## Grammar form
 ```
-;left recursion     Any character behind ; will be ignored.
+; Any character behind ; will be ignored.
 ; <NonTerminal> ::= symbols are separated by blank. !!!Remember this!!!
 ; Those symbols that never appear on the left of ::= will be recognized as <Terminal>
 ; write grammars of one <NonTerminal> in one line.
 ; use | to separate porductions of one <NonTerminal>
+; Start symbol must be the first one of all <Nonterminal>'s production.
 Expr ::= Expr + Term | Expr - Term | Term  ;You can also write comments like this.
 Term ::= Term * Factor | Term / Factor | Factor
 Factor ::= ( Expr ) | num | name | <null>  ; <null> for epsilon